thewoodfish/property-delphi/README.md

 The Property Delphi contract code can can be found here at -> https://github.com/thewoodfish/property-delphi-contract

 ## Going forward
+There a few improvements being considered for property delphi going forward.
+- Pinning the necessary files e.i credentials, DID documents etc on storage layers especially the CRUST network.
+- Implementing a multisignature attestation mechanism.
+- etc.

 ### Final
 So all in all, even though your physical documents can be duplicated or falsified by scammers, once you fill your document using property delphi and get the right authority to sign it, 😁 YOU MY FRIEND, ARE VERY SAFE, FOREVER!
 The great Delphi will always speak in your favour!